mjavadf/DeMi/Documentation.md

 # 1. Introduction

+In recent years, Italy has experienced a significant increase in immigration, impacting various sectors of society.
+[According to a 2024 report by La Repubblica](https://www.repubblica.it/cronaca/2024/02/13/news/immigrati_record_di_assunzioni_nel_2023_piu_stranieri_residenti_regolari_effetto_della_sanatoria_del_2020-422119125), the foreign resident population in Italy has grown notably, with a significant rise in the number of regular foreign workers.
+Additionally, [the number of foreign entrepreneurs has been on the rise](https://finanza.repubblica.it/News/2024/10/15/lavoro_da%C2%A0immigrati_l8_8_percento_del_pil_italiano_punte_in_agricoltura_16_4percento_e_costruzioni_15_1percento_-147/), with 776,000 immigrant entrepreneurs recorded in 2023, accounting for 10.4% of the total.

-DeMi (Decoding Migration) has been carried out for the exam "Open Access and Digital Ethics" as a part of the [Digital Humanities and Digital Knowledge course](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) at the University of Bologna.
+This demographic shift underscores the importance of understanding migration patterns and their implications.
+In response, DeMi (Decoding Migration) has been carried out for the exam "Open Access and Digital Ethics" as a part of the [Digital Humanities and Digital Knowledge course](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) at the University of Bologna.
 The two contributors to DeMi are:

-•	Ekaterina Krasnova,
+* Ekaterina Krasnova,

-•	Mohammad Javad Farokhi Darani.
+*	Mohammad Javad Farokhi Darani.

 DeMi aims to study and analyze migration trends and demographics in Italy, focusing on two primary research questions:

-•	What are the main countries of origin of immigrants in Italy, and how have these trends evolved over the last five years?
+* What are the main countries of origin of immigrants in Italy, and how have these trends evolved over the last five years?

-•	What are the demographic profiles of immigrants in Italy, including age, gender, and education level?
+* What are the demographic profiles of immigrants in Italy, including age, gender, and education level?

-The background of this project stems from the increasing significance of migration as a global and local phenomenon, particularly within Italy.
+The background of this project stems from the increasing significance of migration as local phenomenon, particularly within Italy.
 Migration impacts various aspects of society, such as labor markets, education, and public policy.
 The idea behind DeMi is to harness open datasets and digital tools to analyze migration trends, offering insights that enhance understanding of migration dynamics and guide policymaking.

 To achieve its objectives, DeMi utilizes a collection of open datasets that have been analyzed from legal, ethical, and technical perspectives.
 The datasets were processed to create mashed-up data compliant with the principles of Linked Open Data, incorporating RDF models aligned with the [DCAT-AP](https://www.w3.org/TR/vocab-dcat-3/) ontology.
 This approach enabled the generation of high-quality, [5-star Linked Open Data](https://www.w3.org/community/webize/2014/01/17/what-is-5-star-linked-data/), which is freely downloadable and reusable.

-The results of this project are presented through an interactive and user-friendly website, supported by clear documentation.
+The results of this project are presented through an interactive and user-friendly website, supported by documentation.
 Additionally, all scripts and derived datasets are shared on the project's GitHub repository under an open license, ensuring that the research is transparent, repeatable, and accessible to a broad audience.

 # 2. Scenario